-When American teachers deepen their understanding of Japan, the knowledge is passed on to many school children.
-From this point of view, the Keizai Koho Center has offered the KKC Study Tour to Japan for North American middle and high social studies teachers since 1980.
+When North American teachers deepen their understanding of Japan, the knowledge is passed on to many school children.
+From this point of view, the Keizai Koho Center has offered the KKC Study Tour to Japan for North American Social Studies Teachers at Middle and High School since 1980.

 Over the past 44 years, the number of participants of the "KKC Study Tour for North American Social Studies Teachers" has exceeded 700.
-They are called "KKC Fellows" in the U.S., and they actively promote understanding of Japan. <The number of KKC Fellows from each state: 1980-2024 TOTAL 719>
+They are called "KKC Fellows" in the U.S. and Canada.
+They actively promote understanding of Japan.

+<The number of KKC Fellows from each state: TOTAL 719>

-July, 2024 International Affairs Dept. Keizai Koho Center Established in 1978, Keizai Koho Center has served as a platform for the Japanese business community to interact with key stakeholders inside and outside Japan.
+Oct.
+2024 International Affairs Dept. Keizai Koho Center

+Established in 1978, Keizai Koho Center has served as a platform for the Japanese business community to interact with key stakeholders inside and outside Japan.

 Keizai Koho Center is an organization of Keidanren (Japan Business Federation).

+Contents

-Contents The KKC Study Tour to Japan provides valuable opportunities to enhance understanding of Japan • • P. 4 KKC Fellows share their knowledge and experiences in a variety of ways • • P. 7 Local communities in the U.S. appreciate the KKC Study Tour to Japan for North American teachers • • P. 12 KKC Fellows build a network of friendship and mutual understanding between Japan and the U.S. • • P. 15 The KKC Study Tour to Japan provides valuable opportunities to enhance understanding of Japan.
+The KKC Study Tour to Japan provides valuable opportunities to enhance understanding of Japan • • P. 4 KKC Fellows share their knowledge and experiences in a variety of ways • • P. 7 Local communities in the U.S. appreciate the KKC Study Tour to Japan for North American teachers • • P. 12 KKC Fellows build a network of friendship and mutual understanding between Japan and the U.S. • • P. 15

+The KKC Study Tour to Japan provides valuable opportunities to enhance understanding of Japan.

 Keizai Koho Center, in cooperation with the National Association of Japan-America Societies, selects ten North American middle and high school teachers out of approximately 100 applicants, to participate in the KKC Fellowship Program.

 Applicants must submit a lesson plan about Japan and a report about how they plan to share the fellowship experience in their classrooms.

 The 10 teachers will visit Japan in late June for 9 days and will interact with Japanese teachers and students, visit corporations and have discussions on political, economic and social issues.
 They will also experience a homestay and participate in a panel discussion about U.S. and Japanese education.

 Keizai Koho Center plans and administers the entire program.

-Courtesy call on Former PM Yasuo Fukuda (2019)

-Sony (2016)

-Nissan (2018)

-With Mr. Murase, Chairman of Canon Marketing Japan (2015)

-KDDI (2019)

-Mitsubishi Real Estate (2014)

-Tsukiji Fish Market (1984)

-Symposium on "The Future of Education and the Role of Businesses in Addressing Disparities and Inequalities" (2024)

-Hiroshima (2013)